Orthodontic Frequently Asked Questions

 At Severns Dentistry & Orthodontics, we get many questions from patients about Invisalign treatment.
 If you are considering Invisalign treatment to achieve the smile of your dreams, look at some of our most common patient questions to learn more about the treatment.

 No. Since you can remove your aligners to eat and drink, you do not have to restrict yourself from foods such as popcorn, like you would with traditional braces.
+However, you do want to maintain proper care of your aligners.

 To care for your aligners, you can use the Invisalign Cleaning System, or you can brush them with a toothbrush and toothpaste, then rinse them with lukewarm water.
 Hot water should be avoided because it can warp the plastic and ruin the aligner.

 You also want to make sure you brush your teeth after every meal before putting your aligners back in your mouth.
+See more everyday Invisalign maintenance tips here.

 Invisalign treatment is a process where you wear a series of clear, removable aligners that work to gradually straighten your teeth.
 You will not have the discomfort of brackets or wires and will not have the same restrictions that metal braces come with.